 Both pieces were woven with 2/20 mercerised cotton from DEA yarns.

+There is 5 meters of this piece, and it is 19.5 inches/49.5cm wide off the loom.
 There are some mistakes in the piece - some warp floats that is not suppose to be there and I didn't catch the mistakes until too late.
 Too late as in I didn't want to un-weave.

 This will also be the first time I will cut into a hand woven piece of cloth, I wanted to make sure that I have enough in case I make a mistake in the cutting! (and it has happened before) A sort of insurance policy.....